dagster-io/dagster/docs/docs-beta/docs/dagster-plus/access/rbac/audit-logs.md

 # Audit logs

-The Dagster+ audit log enables enterprise organizations to track and attribute changes to their Dagster deployment.
+The Dagster+ audit log enables Dagster+ Pro organizations to track and attribute changes to their Dagster deployment.

+For large organizations, tracking down when and by whom changes were made can be crucial for maintaining security and compliance.
+The audit log is also valuable for tracking operational history, including sensor and schedule updates.

 This guide walks through how to access the audit log and details the interactions which are tracked in the audit log.